Stuart Island (Washington): Parks and recreation

 Two sites, both part of Stuart Island State Park, are on public lands.
 One is located near the center of the island, and another is on the western coast, the site of the Turn Point Light Station, a lighthouse guiding shipping in the busy waters of Boundary Pass to the island's north.
 Turn Point Light Station is on land administered by the Bureau of Land Management's Spokane District, Wenatchee Resource Area, Lopez Island Office.

 Sheltered anchorages for boaters can be found in Reid Harbor and Prevost Harbor, with public state park facilities in each.

 Satellite Island, which lies in Prevost Harbor on the northeast side of the island, is used by YMCA Camp Orkila as a basecamp for teen expeditions and for field trips by campers.

 Infrastructure

 Two airstrips are located on the island.
 Stuart Island Airstrip (7WA5) is a 2000 ft grass runway, and Stuart Island West (2WA3) is a 1560 ft dirt runway).
+The island also includes a one-room schoolhouse part of the San Juan Island School District.
+The current schoolhouse building was built in 1980, and the original building from 1897 is now a small museum and library.